syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 ![Bing maps default view](images/tile-layer/bing_maps_default.png)

-## Changing the focalLatLng
+## Changing the center latitude and longitude

-You can able to set the initial focalLatLng by setting the `MapTileLayer.initialFocalLatLng` property.
+You can set the initial focalLatLng by setting the `MapTileLayer.initialFocalLatLng` property.
 It represents the initial focal latitude and longitude position of the map layer.

 Based on the size of the [SfMaps](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/SfMaps-class.html) widget, [initialFocalLatLng] and [initialZoomLevel] number of initial tiles needed in the view port alone will be rendered.
-While zooming and panning, new tiles will be requested and rendered on demand based on the current zoom level and focal point.
-The current focal point can be obtained from the [MapZoomPanBehavior.focalLatLng].
+For enabling [zooming and panning](https://help.syncfusion.com/flutter/maps/zoom-pan), refer this section.

 This property cannot be changed dynamically.
 Defaults to `MapLatLng(0.0, 0.0)`.

-You can also able to set the initial focalLatLng by setting the `MapZoomPanBehavior.focalLatLng` property.

 {% tabs %}
 {% highlight Dart %}